0xProject/0x-docs/docs/0x-swap-api/guides/troubleshooting-swap-api.md

 ## Working in Testnet

-If you are building in a testnet (e.g. Goerli), be aware that only a subset of DEX sources available on Ethereum mainnet are available on testnet.
+If you are building on a testnet (e.g. Sepolia, Mumbai), be aware that only a subset of DEX sources available on Ethereum mainnet are available on testnet.
 This may cause errors, such as `INSUFFICIENT_ASSET_LIQUIDITY` error.

-At the time of writing this guide the following liquidity sources are supported on Goerli: `0x`, `MultiHop`, `SushiSwap`, `Uniswap`, `Uniswap_V2` and `Uniswap_V3`.
+At the time of writing this guide the following liquidity sources are supported on Sepolia: `MultiHop` and `Uniswap_V3`.
 Be aware that token you want to use for testing _must_ have liquidity on at least one of these sources; otherwise, you will receive an error.

-To view the currently supported sources on Goerli refer to https://goerli.api.0x.org/swap/v1/sources.
+To view the currently supported sources on any network refer to https://0x.org/docs/0x-swap-api/api-references/get-swap-v1-sources.

 In addition, only certain pairs are deployed on testnests and available for testing.
-At the time of writing, the recommended testing pair is `WETH <> UNI` deployed by Uniswap on Goerli.
+At the time of writing, the recommended testing pair is `WETH <> UNI` deployed by Uniswap on Sepolia.

-See the [Working in Testnet](/0x-swap-api/guides/working-in-the-testnet) for more token pairs available on Goerli and Mumbai.
+See the [Working in Testnet](/0x-swap-api/guides/working-in-the-testnet) for more token pairs available on Sepolia and Mumbai.

 ## Sufficient Liquidity

 You may receive the `INSUFFICIENT_ASSET_LIQUIDITY` error if there is not enough of the asset on the network to make the trade.
-This is common for very long-tail tokens or if you are building in a testnet (e.g. Goerli).
+This is common for very long-tail tokens or if you are building on a testnet (e.g. Sepolia, Mumbai).
 On testnets, only a subset of DEX sources available on Ethereum mainnet are available on testnet, so not all token pairs may be available.

 ## Balances and Allowances